-In 2019, U.S. farm milk contained approximately 87.15 percent water, 3.92 percent milk fat, and 8.93 percent skim solids on average.
-Milk is usually separated through various processes into components and processed into fluid beverage milk or manufactured dairy products.
+In 2021, U.S. farm milk contained approximately 87 percent water, 4 percent milk fat, and 9 percent skim solids on average.
+Milk is usually separated through various processes into components and processed into fluid beverage milk or the manufacture of other dairy products.

-Growing cheese demand has been one of the most important forces shaping the U.S. dairy industry.
-Rising cheese consumption has been aided by ready availability of a wider variety of cheeses, more away-from-home eating, and greater popularity of ethnic cuisines that employ cheese as a major ingredient.
-Mozzarella has been the most popular variety in recent years, followed by Cheddar.
-Consumption of most varieties has grown steadily for many years, as cheese has become a very significant part of the American diet.
+In recent decades, U.S. consumption of total dairy products has risen faster than the growth in population.
+However, use of individual products has shown great variation.
+For example, total U.S. per capita consumption of fluid milk has declined likely due to increased competition from other beverages and a declining share of children in the population.
+However, growing demand for cheese has been one of the most important forces shaping the U.S. dairy industry.
+Rising cheese consumption has been aided by the availability of a wider variety of cheeses, more away-from-home eating, and greater popularity of ethnic cuisines that employ cheese as a major ingredient.
+Mozzarella has been the most popular variety in recent years followed by Cheddar.
+Consumption of most varieties has grown steadily for many years, as cheese has become a very significant part of U.S. consumers’ diets.